Before we talk about what an AMH test is, I think it is important for women to understand the basics of female fertility.

-Dr. Maguire: If a woman has diminished ovarian reserve, meaning an overall lower egg count, she still may have the opportunity to have children using her own eggs – it just depends on her relative level of eggs.
-If there are some there that we can access, typically we would do in vitro fertilization (IVF) to get to them and potentially even bank some so that the woman could use them in the future when her egg count would be expected to be even lower.
+If a woman has diminished ovarian reserve, meaning an overall lower egg count, she still may have the opportunity to have children using her own eggs – it just depends on her relative level of eggs.
+If there are some there that we can access, typically we would do in vitro fertilization (IVF) to retrieve them.
+A woman could also potentially bank some of the eggs retrieved.
+Eggs that are banked are then cryopreserved or “frozen and can be used in future IVF cycles.

 What if a woman cannot use her own eggs at all?

-Dr. Maguire: When a woman’s egg reserve is so low that she is in the early stages of menopause, fertility treatments typically can’t help a woman use her own eggs – but donor eggs are available and the woman can carry the pregnancy herself.
-This can be done with a known or anonymous egg donor.
+When a woman’s egg reserve is so low that she is in the early stages of menopause, fertility treatments typically can’t help a woman use her own eggs – but donor eggs (from both known and anonymous donors) are available and the woman can carry the pregnancy herself.